1. Home

 Like many other skilled trades, maintenance technicians are in high demand.
 Employers — across various industries — need more people who can maintain pneumatic, hydraulic and electromechanical systems.
 The increase in demand is improving wages and providing new career paths.

 Many of these new job opportunities are with distribution and logistics companies.
-Warehousing is an expanding industry and — for some maintenance technicians — it provides the right combination of work environment, advancement opportunities and challenges.
+Warehousing is an expanding industry and — for some warehouse maintenance technicians — it provides the right combination of work environment, advancement opportunities and challenges.

 To learn the details of working in warehousing, we spoke with Aerotek Sales Practice Lead Grant Brindle.
 He has over 14 years of experience in helping warehousing companies find the best workers for their job openings.
-He explains why maintenance technicians should consider roles with distribution and logistics companies.
+He explains why warehouse maintenance technicians should consider roles with distribution and logistics companies.

 An evolving industry is creating more opportunities